dustinhayes/JS-Unplugged/README.md

 'I too, am a string';
 ```

-One of the most common thing we do with strings in concatenation, the act of adding two strings together.
+One of the most common things we do with strings is concatenation, the act of adding two strings together.

 ```javascript
 var message = "Hello there ",